bmaunde/guidelines/connector-integration-guide.md

 - Return a response indicating success or failure with a corresponding response body
 - Communicate securely over the HTTPS protocol

-More information on the request, request body and response structuring is given in the Target API Guidelines section
+More information on the request, request body, and response structuring is given in the Target API Guidelines section

 ## Connector API Reference

 ### API Requests

-A single REST based data processing API, to which source systems send data, is exposed .
+A single REST-based data processing API, to which source systems send data, is exposed .
 The API is located at either:

 Sandbox: https://cdp-dev.cncorp.co.za/gdc/api/connector/v1
 Production: https://cdp.consnet.co.za/gdc/api/connector/v1